mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 (TODO) - does this user bashing fluff need to be here?
 (TODO) - still needs 0.9 love - mostly done now, I think

-It’s a known fact that users are stupid.
-They screw up; it happens.
-They enter information in the wrong format, leave required fields blank, or even enter in completely horrid data because they’re idiots and that’s what idiots do.
-I point you at [YouTube](http://www.youtube.com) video comments, [Digg](http://www.digg.com) (as a whole), and [MySpace](http://www.myspace.com) as proof of web users’ collective idiocy.
+It’s a known fact that users will enter invalid, blank or malicious data into your web app.

-But, alas, they’re how we make our money online.
-Thus, we need to guard against user error by validating anything that we need to save out to our persistence layers.
+We need to guard against user error by validating anything that we need to save out to our persistence layers.
 Sometimes that means guarding against hack attempts, but most of the time it means guarding against invalid data and accidents.

 Both ActiveRecord and DataMapper have a concept called Validations, which is ultimately a set of callbacks which fire right before an object gets saved out